BassemND/Ramyet-BintJbeil-FootPrintt-/README.md

-# 🗺️ Urban Footprint Mapping – Ramyet Cadastre (Bint Jbeil, Lebanon)
+# 🗺️ Urban Footprint Mapping – Ramyet (Bint Jbeil, Lebanon)

 ## 📍 Overview
 This project was part of my GIS work with **UN-Habitat Lebanon**, where I digitized the built-up area in **Ramyet village**, located in the Bint Jbeil District in southern Lebanon.
 I used **QGIS** and **Bing satellite imagery** to manually trace structures and analyze the urban footprint.